Pastoral Narrative Therapy Course

 19. Registration

-Our administrative preference is for prospective students to fill out the electronic interactive registration form.
+Our administrative preference is for prospective students to fill out the electronic interactive registration form (click here).
 The print version is also available to download from the website.

 A registration form (if not included in this version of the prospectus) can be accessed online via the following pages.